egarner99/final_project/README_notebook.md

 ```bash
 fastqc --outdir "$outdir" "$fastq"
 ```
-I re-ran the script again to see if it would work.
+I re-ran the script again to see if it would work, and it seemed to do so!
+The outputs were put into a dir called `fastqc/results/`, and the slurm files were moved in the `fastqc/` dir in another folder called `slurms`.

+Either tomorrow or Friday, I will check each of the .html files, and use the information to create a script to run the files through TrimGalore.
+The whole fastqc/ dir was moved into `.gitignore`.

+For now, I kept the slurms for the runs that did not work from today, for reference later.
+It is called `old_slurms`, and is also in the `fastqc/` dir.